Jasper Tudor: Illegitimate issue

 Jasper Tudor acknowledged paternity of no illegitimate children during his lifetime and none are recognised in his will.

 The earliest formal source for any illegitimate child of Jasper Tudor appears to be the Heraldic Visitation of the northern counties in 1530 by Thomas Tonge, Norroy King of Arms (d.
 1534).
 The records of Tonge's Heraldic Visitation were first published in 1836, by the Surtees Society.
 They contain a claim by Prior Gardener, of Tynmouth Monastery in Northumberland, to be the son of Ellen/Helen, a bastard daughter of Jasper Tudor, Duke of Bedford, and her husband William Gardener.
 The heraldic arms claimed by Prior Gardener include a shield impaling the arms of Jasper Tudor, 'debruised by a bend sinister'.

 Thomas Gardyner was appointed prior of Tynmouth in 1528.
 He was then a monk of Westminster Abbey, and 'familiar to followers of the Tudor household as a grandson of the King's great-uncle, Jasper'.
 His appointment as prior was actively supported by Mary Boleyn, and it is most likely that Thomas Wolsey also approved, as the priory was a dependency of St Alban's Abbey, where Wolsey was abbot.

 The next source dates from the late 17th century, nearly two hundred years after Jasper Tudor's death.
 William Dugdale's Baronage of England (1675–6) states that Jasper Tudor "departed this Life ... leaving no other Issue than one Illegitimate Daughter, called Ellen/Helen, who became the Wife of William Gardner, Citizen of London".
 Dugdale (1605–1686), an eminent antiquarian and scholar, was Norroy King of Arms (1660–1679) and Garter King of Arms (1679–1686).
 The records of Tonge's 1530 Visitation held by the College of Arms would have been available to Dugdale.

 In the 19th century the account was embroidered, to make Ellen (or Helen) the mother of Stephen Gardiner, Bishop of Winchester and Lord Chancellor.
 The account that Gardiner was a descendant of Jasper Tudor is now discredited: it appears that this assertion arose from confusing Stephen Gardiner, the Bishop, with Thomas Gardiner, Prior of Tynmouth.

-Subsequent accounts added the identity of the mother of the supposed illegitimate daughter, Ellen or Helen – as Myfanwy verch Dafydd (1436–1485).
-Also added was a second illegitimate daughter by Myfanwy verch Dafydd: Joan, (b.
-Snowdon, Wales c.
-1453, d.
-1469), wife of William ap Yevan, and mother of twins Sir John Williams and Morgan Williams (born Llanishen, Glamorganshire, Wales, 1469).
-It was further claimed that Jasper Tudor, through Joan and her son Morgan, was an ancestor of Oliver Cromwell.
-No reliable sources appear to support these assertions.